tamaragevorgyan/gettyimages-api/README.md

 ### Current Version

-The Connect API is currently on version 3, as indicated by the base URI:
+Connect is currently on version 3, as indicated by the base URI:

     https://connect.gettyimages.com/v3/

 ### Schema

-All API access is over HTTPS.
+All Connect access is over HTTPS.
 All data is sent and received as JSON.

     curl -H Api-Key:mzqtmcrk8bpsx9jfr9c9y47x -i https://connect.gettyimages.com/v3/search/images?phrase=cheese